swapna-2006/Smart-Lender-project/README.md

 2. Flask validates the input.
 3. Data is preprocessed.
 4. Machine Learning model predicts loan eligibility.
+5. Prediction result is generated.
-5. Result is displayed instantly.
+6. Loan Approval or Rejection status is displayed instantly.

 ---